-Learning support includes the provision of a mentor to provide support in clinical practice and an academic supervisor to support participants in the development of academic work.
-(Discipline-specific academic supervisors will be allocated for nursing and midwifery participants.)
+Learning support includes the provision of a mentor to provide support during teaching practice and an academic supervisor to support participants in the development of academic work.

-The first two modules of the course are assessed through the use of an ePortfolio.
-The first module will include a personal production of a blog exploring the role of the teacher and an annotated lesson plan.
+The first two modules of the Postgraduate Certificate in Learning and Teaching course are assessed via an ePortfolio.
+The first module will include a production of a blog exploring the role of the teacher and an annotated lesson plan.
 This content and your teaching practice experiences, captured through the teaching hours associated with this module, will form the basis of a critical reflection.
 Your mentor feedback will also inform this assessment process that will be underpinned by reference to professional standards.

-The second module, again assessed through the use of an ePortfolio, will include a critical evaluation of two observed teaching and assessment practices, an annotated curriculum /learning package critique, and a piece of reflective writing that includes a gap analysis of UKPSF (and NMC Teacher Standards) to inform the development of the final module.
+The second module, again assessed via an ePortfolio, will include a critical evaluation of two observed teaching and assessment practices, an annotated curriculum /learning package critique, and a piece of reflective writing that includes a gap analysis of UKPSF and NMC Teacher Standards to inform the development of the final module.

 Having satisfied the USW criteria for employment, staff working in USW and associated Collaborative Partner Colleges delivering HE level courses are eligible to study the course but must be in a role that facilitates the meeting of individual learning outcomes and can evidence D1 and D2 on completion (HEA 2011).

 Applicants must demonstrate that they can satisfy the teaching hours in HE requirements for each module (and the additional hours required for NMC Teacher status, if applicable)